 Email response from faculty to students will occur within 48 hours during the faculty member's regularly scheduled work days.
-If there is an emergency that requires an immediate response, the program director or designee should be contacted by the student.
+If there is an emergency that requires an immediate response, the program director or designee should be contacted directly by the student via text or phone call.